Insights is designed to be the perfect companion to k6, a convenient and powerful solution for storing and analyzing your k6 test results.

 - Performance Alerts, based on what our algorithms detect.

-Your first hint at a good or bad result will be here.
+The first signal of a good or bad result will generally be in the Performance overview panel.
 Here are the most common patterns to consider.
 Our Performance Alerts will notify you if some of these are detected.

 Typical signs of a good result: